oddinpay/beep/README.md

 - Incident management – From detection to resolution, all in one place.

-- Alerting options – supports Email, RSS, and Real Time API.
+- Alerting options – supports Email and RSS/Atom.

+- Realtime API

 - Lightweight – requires only 1 GB RAM to run.